microsoft/navcontainerhelper/NavContainerHelper.md

 ## Use SSL with a self-signed certificate

-I you want to add a certificate to a container started by New-NavContainer, you ccan use the parameter:
+I you want to add a certificate to a container started by New-NavContainer, you can use the parameter:

     -useSSL